 The Columbia University Journal of International Affairs, established in 1947, is the School of International and Public Affairs' flagship academic publication.
 Our Editorial Board is entirely student run and we produce and publish two single-theme issues every year.
 Past issues have featured Nobel Prize laureates, heads of state, leading minds, and innovative thinkers in the fields of international affairs and policy.

-We are recruiting two Senior Editors and at least 10 Assistant Editors for the 2018-19 academic year.
 As a member of the Board, you will join an impressive list of former editors who have gone on to found consulting firms, advise political campaigns, work for international organizations such as the UN or World Bank, become diplomats and journalists, work for private-sector companies such as Facebook, and much more.

 Current student (first or second year) at Columbia University’s School of International and Public Affairs